CELITACHERRY/CELITACHERRY/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a Cloud related project.
+- 🔭 I’m currently working on Java and  Cloud native projects.
-- 🌱 I’m currently learning AWS Cloud Services
+- 🌱 I’m currently working on mastery of Spring Boot and AWS Cloud Services.
-- 👯 I’m looking to collaborate on anything Data Science related.
+- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with Spring Boot.
+- 🤔 I’m currently looking for my next tech opportunity.
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: ...(LinkedIn)
 - 😄 Pronouns: She/Her/ They
 - ⚡ Fun fact: I live by my own motto, the simple three, " Discover, Live, Be."